RevContent/RCNativeSDK/README.md

 # iOS Library

-A CocoaPods library written in Swift for the Revcontent to enables you to receive the same ad fill you would see in our traditional ad placements in a more flexible format.
+Revcontent's iOS library written in Swift, enables you quickly and reliably include our JS widgets into your application.
 You can find more details from here:

 https://github.com/RevContent/RCNativeiOSSDK

 # Android Library

-A CocoaPods library written in Swift for the Revcontent to enables you to receive the same ad fill you would see in our traditional ad placements in a more flexible format.
+Revcontent's Android library written in Java, enables you quickly and reliably include our JS widgets into your application.
 You can find more details from here:

 https://github.com/RevContent/RCNativeAndroidSDK